Current Standardisation Landscape and Potential Future Standardisation Activities.

-Robots are not anymore bound to factories behind fences.
-Interactive robots are entering our everyday live and standards are needed to describe for example the safe interactive of a human with the robot or the performance that is asked of by the interactive robot.
-INBOTS conducted therefore a standards research to identify what has already been developed and to get an overview who the relevant International and European Standardisation Commitees are.
+Robots are no longer bound to factories behind fences.
+Interactive robots are entering our everyday lives and society faces the need to establish parameters for safe human and robot interaction and the performance expected.
+Therefore, The INBOTS Project conducted a Standards research to get an overview of the International and European Standardisation Commitees.

 Do you want to contribute?

 - A step closer to benchmarking on roboticsSince last September the 1st, all those developers of robotic technologies such as exoskeletons, humanois, prosthesis and other overground robots, can present their proposals to get funded with up to € 100.000 for

 - The first benchmarking framework for robotics is closerEUROBENCH project is progressing in the development of the first benchmarking framework for bipedal robotics in europe, and soon, they will be ready to receive the first testers.
 EUROBENCH is an EU funded

 - The INBOTS team begin 2020 on the right trackINBOTS members from all over Europe got together for the third and last annual meeting which took place at The Institute of Philosophy in Madrid on a two-day event that was arranged with the purpose of defining the project’s future path.
 The team successfully discussed the previous performance of each one of the knowledge fields and established a series of strategies that will be carried out throughout 2020.